Grunticus03/ElasticMARC/README.md

 | :--- | :--- |
 | Line 12 hosts => | ServerName:Port Logstash sends data to once it’s been processed.
 Preserve brackets and double quotes |
 *   Logstash does not have a service installer, we will utilize NSSM to create a service for Logstash.
 In the following steps, root refers to the location that NSSM has been extracted to.
-9. Open an administrative CMD prompt and enter the following command:
+9. Open an administrative CMD prompt and enter the following command:<br/>
 Root\win64\nssm.exe install Logstash
 10. On the Application tab, enter the following: